 While some of you might disagree with me, I count outbound link clicks as interactions.

-When a visitor reads your content and clicks a link which redirects them to another website, that’s an outbound link click.
+When a visitor reads your content and clicks a link that redirects them to another website, that’s an outbound link click.
 Although this interaction is negative for your site (because that visitor might not come back after the click), it’s still an interaction.
 A visitor willingly read some portion of your content and then clicked a link.

 Track form submissions

 If you have ever tried tracking forms with Google Tag Manager and Google Analytics, you already know that there is a bunch of different form types with their own nuances.

 Some of them refresh the page or redirect you to a Thank you page after successful submission.
 In this case, you’re not obliged to do any additional tracking, because your bounce rate is already reduced by refreshed page (or redirection).